 Section 5.
 Communications Outside the Authority.
 The Authority may give individual members the authority to speak on behalf of the Authority as needs arise.
 Individuals shall not speak for the Authority without the Authority’s authorization, and shall not make commitments on behalf of the Authority unless the Authority has formally approved such a commitment.

-ARTICLE IX.
-AMENDMENTS TO BYLAWS
+ARTICLE X. AMENDMENTS TO BYLAWS

 Section 1.
 Amendments.
 These Bylaws may be amended from time to time by an affirmative vote of a majority of the membership of the Board of Commissioners at any formal meeting of the Board.